Please select a partnership to see additional information:

 Under the Sexual Offences Act 2003, the offence of grooming is committed if you are over 18 and have communicated with a child under 16 at least twice (including by phone or using the internet).
 It is an offence to meet them or travel to meet them anywhere in the world with the intention of committing a sexual offence.
 Causing a child under 16 to watch a sexual act is illegal, including looking at images such as videos, photos or webcams, for your own gratification.
 It is also an offence for a person in a position of trust to engage in sexual activity with any person under 18, with whom they are in a position of trust.
 (Typically, teachers, social workers, health professionals, connexions staff fall in this category of trust).
 Any sexual intercourse with a child under the age of 13 commits the offence of rape.

-Serious Crime Act 2015 introduces a new offence of sexual communication with a child.
+Serious Crime Act 2015 introduced the offence of sexual communication with a child.
 This would criminalise an adult who communicates with a child for the purpose of obtaining sexual gratification, where the communication is sexual or if it is intended to elicit from the child a communication which is sexual and the adult reasonably believes the child to be under 16.

 For further information see: